Skip To Main Content

 The Early 19th Century to the Civil War

 Father Clorivière designed the Odeon, which was dedicated in 1827.
 It stood where Fennessy Hall stands today and was razed before 1872.
+Georgetown Visitation School Archives.

-Rome had recognized the Georgetown Visitation Order in 1816, but on May 24, 1828, the Sisters were incorporated by Congress, an act signed by President John Quincy Adams, who, a few months later, handed out awards at the commencement exercises.
+Though Rome had recognized the Georgetown Visitation Order in 1816, it was on May 24, 1828, that the Sisters were incorporated by Congress, an act signed by President John Quincy Adams.
+Just a few months later, Adams came to the Academy to distribute awards at the annual commencement exercises.
 In 1838, increasing enrollment prompted the West Academy’s construction, which provided additional classrooms, a dining room, and the Playroom, which is still used today by juniors as their common space.
+This new building, which was constructed adjacent to the 1829 dormitory and 1819 infirmary, formed the head of a line of structures called Gallerie, named for the first Visitation house in Annecy, France.

 This circa 1899 photograph taken by Francis Benjamin Johnston shows the Playroom in the West Academy, which was built in 1838.
+Georgetown Visitation School Archives.

 Georgetown Visitation and Slavery